input-output-hk/PHA-react-FE-template/README.md

 ### Customization

 This template is designed to be easily customizable.
 Feel free to modify the files and structures to suit your project's needs.
 The template uses MUI for UI components and theming, and it is set up to use TypeScript for type safety and development efficiency.

+### Deploy on Vercel

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ### Contributing